-Students currently in a PharmD program at another University who wish to transfer and pursue advanced standing in the PharmD program at Drake are encouraged to complete an official request form on our website.
+Students currently in a PharmD program at another University who wish to transfer and pursue advanced standing in the PharmD program at Drake are encouraged to complete an official request form (https://apply.drake.edu/register/?id=d308662f-0f18-4a2d-be30-4062a9059a13) on our website.
 "Advanced Standing Students" must be in good academic and professional standing at their current school.
 If there are seats available in a class, an evaluation will be completed to determine admissibility and qualified candidates will be offered an interview.
 If admissible, a curricular evaluation will be conducted by Drake CPHS which will determine one's class standing in our program on a case-by-case basis.
 Due to didactic and experiential curriculum differences between PharmD programs, transfer students who enter the professional pharmacy program may experience delays in completing their degree.
 Questions may be directed to the College of Pharmacy and Health Sciences Enrollment Services team at dupharm@drake.edu.